Accessory Dwelling Units

 The non-old height seems really low. at 16' for the ADU unit it means the unit cannot be placed on top of a garage.
 Is that the correct height for an non- oldtown ADU unit?
 Is that average of all corners to corner eves or to peak?

-mtstarr asked 9 months ago
+mtstarr asked about 1 year ago

 Thank you for the question.
 Yes, the height limit for detached ADUs was kept at 16' outside of the Old Town Residential zone district.
 We did expand the types of ADUs to also include interior and attached units, which would fall under the primary structure height limit (likely 27' depending on your location).
 Descriptions of those can be found in the handout under the "documents library" above.